Failure to Appear/Failure to Pay Program (FTAP) FAQ

 Back to top

-Does the FTA database have a record of all outstanding violations that I may have in Texas
+Does the FTAP Program database have a record of all outstanding violations that I may have in Texas?

-No. The database only contains outstanding violations reported by a jurisdiction with a contract with the Department of Public Safety.
+No. The FTAP Program database only contains outstanding violations reported by a jurisdiction that chooses to participate in the FTAP Program and has a contract with the Department of Public Safety accordingly.

 Back to top

-No. If you require assistance with any other matters related to the Department of Public Safety you may visit the DPS web site at www.txdps.state.tx.us or you may contact 512.424.2600.
-For information concerning Driver Responsibility surcharge payments or to set up an installment agreement, please contact the Municipal Services Bureau at 1-800-688-6882 or msb@txdps.state.tx.us.
-Surcharge payments can now be made online at www.txsurchargeonline.com.
-Back to top
+No. If you require assistance with any other matters related to the Department of Public Safety, you may visit the DPS web site at www.dps.texas.gov or you may contact DPS at (512) 424-2600.